belingud/somo/README.md

 ## 🖥️ Platform Support:
 Somo currently supports:
 - Linux: Full support using the procfs library
-- macOS: Full support using netstat2 and libproc libraries
+- macOS: Full support using libc and libproc libraries

 We welcome contributions to extend support to other platforms!